-Apple cider vinegar
+Apple cider vinegar and reflux

-Apple cider vinegar is often linked with a whole host of potential health benefits, including digestive disorders and indigestion, and many people swear that drinking a tablespoon of apple cider vinegar with water can help relieve their heartburn.
+It is often linked with a whole host of potential health benefits, including digestive disorders and indigestion, and many people swear that drinking a tablespoon of apple cider vinegar with water can help relieve their heartburn.